 This science-based health program provides straightforward information about sexuality and its risks.
-As the last program in our health education continuum (see complete continuum) students learn about teen pregnancy and sexually transmitted disease (STD).
-Students explore the psycho-social, economic, and academic outcomes of teen parenthood as well as the consequences of an STD.
-Educators teach skills for making responsible sexual choices based on the program content.
+As the last program in our health education continuum (see complete continuum) students learn about teen pregnancy and sexually transmitted infections (STI).
+Students explore the psycho-social, economic, and academic outcomes of teen parenthood as well as the consequences of an STI.
+Educators teach skills for making responsible decisions about their sexuality.

 - Increase their knowledge about human reproductive anatomy and the impact of sexual activity on a teenager’s well-being (physically, mentally and socially).